What happens during your consultation

 - You are encouraged to bring a friend or family member for support.

 - Wear a firm fitted t-shirt to try on over the breast implant sizes to give you a good indication of how your implants will look in clothes.

 - There is a limited range of implant sizes and profiles that will work with your body, and importantly, there is a maximum size implant that you can safely choose.
 This is determined by your anatomy and will be different from other people you talk to.

 - Find some Wish Pics to bring along to your consultation.
-These will provide an indication of the TYPE of look you want to achieve.
-These pictures should be of women without clothes on, who are similar to your body shape and size.
+These will provide an indication of the type of look you want to achieve.
+These pictures should reflect some one who is similar to your body shape and size.

-- But remember, your Wish Pics are only Wish Pics, and similar results may not be attainable due to your unique anatomy.
+- However, remember, your Wish Pics are only Wish Pics, and similar results may not be attainable due to your unique anatomy.
 For example, although cleavage may be important to you, if your breasts are wide-set, you may have limited success in achieving this goal with surgery.
-Unfortunately, your anatomy determines the amount of cleavage – breast implants enhance what you already have.
-So if your breasts are wide-set, they will still be wide-set after the procedure.
-Additionally, if they are low-set, they will still be low-set after the procedure.
+It is generally your anatomy that determines the amount of cleavage.
+Breast implants enhance what you already have so, if your breasts are wide-set, they will still be wide-set after the procedure.
+Or if they are low-set, they will still be low-set after the procedure.
 A breast augmentation will not physically move your breasts around on your chest – it just gives you a bigger version of what you already have.

-- If you were uncertain about your chosen implant size at the first consult, we offer complimentary, additional sizing appointments to make sure you are completely happy with your decision.
+- If you were uncertain about your chosen implant size at the first consult, this can be finalised at your second consultation.

 - Finally, this is elective cosmetic surgery.
 You should not feel pressured or rushed into booking surgery.